khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

 <!-- more -->

 So the best practice for *Code Smells* as well as *Build Smells* is to fix such things as soon as possible.
-Let us start with an on the first glance simple example.
+Let us start with simple example on the first glance.

 #The Distribution#

-It is often the case that you like to create a kind of distribution package which contains some kind of folder structure and of course the artifacts you have created during your build and may be supplemental files as well.
+It is often the case that you like to create a kind of distribution package which contains the created artifacts.
+Apart from that it is sometimes also usefull having supplemental files into such distribution packages as well.

 #The Obvious Solution#